-The pitch deck forms the chain on which the success of your startup may hinge in its totality.
+The pitch deck forms the chain on which the success of your startup hinges on.
 Why?
 Because as a new startup, you usually only get minutes, sometimes seconds, to grab the attention and convince potential investors.
-In other words, your pitch doesn’t just last minutes, but your chance to make the right first-hand impression does.
-If this is not accomplished smartly, you risk losing your chance at glory!
-There is a different between a pitch deck and a pitch.
+In other words, your pitch isn't just something that lasts a few minutes then it's over.
+Instead, it's your chance to make the right first-hand impression that could have long-lasting consequences.
+If you do it right, bingo!
+If not, you risk losing your chance at glory.
+There is a difference between a pitch and a pitch deck.
 A pitch is an individual presenting a business idea to people who do not know who they are or what their business is all about.
-The sole aim of a pitch is to get your future investors, customers, partners, and employees interested and engaged enough to hock them in and contact you afterward.
+The sole aim of a pitch is to get your future investors, customers, partners, and employees interested and engaged enough to pull them in and contact you afterward.
 It's a 'communicative fishing rod' – and as my old man always told me before the sea swallowed him up: "No matter how expensive your fishing rod is, it is utterly useless without the worm."
+In other words, your pitch is useless without a great pitch deck and vice versa.
 And that is the reason why you need a pitch deck! 🎣

 If you can't wait to get started with our template - you can download it here.